 JCUA was part of the Illinois Domestic Workers Coalition to fight for the passage of HB 1288, also known as the Illinois Domestic Workers’ Bill of Rights.
 First introduced in 2011, the coalition took on a five-year long fight to ensure that domestic workers had the same rights other workers were granted in the Fair Labor Standards Act.
 Under the Illinois Domestic Workers Bill of Rights, domestic workers gained rights to: the state’s minimum wage, the right to one day of rest, and protection against discrimination and harassment.
 It established a floor of basic standards and protections for domestic workers like nannies, housecleaners, and home care workers while creating clear guidelines for employers.

 We joined the fight in summer 2015, doing teach-ins, lobbying, and supporting the coalition in the fight.
 After the bill’s passage in late 2016, we assisted in employer education and implementation of workers’ rights, working to shift the culture around domestic workers.

-Our tradition has numerous texts dealing not only with the fair treatment of workers by their employers, but also workers’ rights to establish these guidelines for themselves.
-The Jewish community also has a long-standing history of working on labor issues and fighting for the fair, equal, and safe treatment of all workers.
-We stand as allies with workers fighting for these basic rights for themselves, rights we all too often take for granted.
+Judaism has numerous texts dealing not only with the fair treatment of workers by their employers, but also workers’ rights to establish these guidelines for themselves.
+The classic code of Jewish law, the Shulchan Aruch, teaches that workers may establish rules and principles to govern their work and the employers must respect those guidelines.
+In addition to our texts, the Jewish community has a long-standing history working on labor issues and fighting for the fair, equal, and safe treatment of all workers.
+Through our work with the Illinois Domestic Workers Coalition, JCUA will have an opportunity to stand as allies with workers fighting for these basic rights for themselves